Which Languages Have Withstood the Test of Time?

 The Chinese language has perhaps the oldest written form of a language in the world going back almost 6,000 years.
 There are variations of the Chinese language, many of which are still spoken till this day.
 The most popular being Mandarin and Cantonese.
 But there are many more, over 130 different dialects spread throughout the country.

 Recently, the study of Chinese has blossomed in popularity as China’s economy continues to grow expands their trade.
 Chinese is also an official language of the UN.
+It’s definitely a popular language to learn nowadays.
+Surprisingly, achieving fluency in Chinese is not an impossible task.
+With fun language learning methods anyone can reach proficiency.

 Greek has a rich history, spread during the high point of its empire.
 This language goes all the way back to over 1100 B.C., interacting with many languages along the way.
 Compared to Latin, it is one of the most historically influential languages in the Western world.
-Present day, it is spoken by over 11 million Greeks and is a recognized language of the UN.
+Today it is spoken by over 11 million Greeks and is a recognized language of the UN.

 Arabic dates back to roughly 500 B.C. and has over 400 million speakers to date.
 This language spread throughout the Middle East and up into parts of Europe where it influenced Spanish and other languages.
 It was historically the language of science and mathematics.
 For example, Algebra, come from the Arabic meaning, “the reunion of broken parts.”
 Also, the word “al” means “the” in Arabic, so when you see words with the prefix “al” chances are that it’s from Arabic.
 Today, the language is still going strong with nearly 30 countries recognizing it as their official language.
 It is also the language of the UN.